dimitri-nicolo/calico/getting-started/kubernetes/tkg.md

 ### Big picture

-Install {{site.prodname}} as the CNI for networking and/or network policy on Tanzu Kubernetes Grid for AWS.
+Install {{site.prodname}} as the CNI for networking and/or network policy on Tanzu Kubernetes Grid for AWS workload clusters.

 ### Concepts